Therapy sessions are available in-person, virtually via video calls, or voice calls.

 The Singapore Ability Scales (SAS) is "an individually administered, comprehensive instrument designed to measure clearly identifiable abilities that are significant for leaning and educational performance."

-The SAS is developed through a research conducted locally- a collaboration between the Ministry of Education, Singapore and the National Institute of Education, Nanyang Technological University, Singapore.
+The SAS is developed through research conducted locally - a collaboration between the Ministry of Education, Singapore and the National Institute of Education, Nanyang Technological University, Singapore.
 The research involved 2,000 children from different age groups and school settings.

 Difference between SAS and other assessment tools